qimcis/raq/README.md

 =======================================

 A tiny Python CLI that reads relation definitions and relational algebra (RA) queries, executes them, and prints the results.
-Everything is implemented with core Python — no data-processing libraries like pandas.

 Quick Start
 - Run the test file: `python3 main.py examples/test.txt`